About the property

 176A Small studio.
 A sliding door to separates the bedroom from living space.

-Come stay in the In-Law in our beautiful house in the warm sunshine of Bernal Heights.
+Come stay in the studio in our beautiful house in the warm sunshine of Bernal Heights.
 Park your car in front of the house and easily navigate the city without it.

 You will have a mini fridge, microwave, and breakfast station (the coolest thing ever; coffee maker, toaster, and griddle).
 There is no official kitchen so you will need to use the bathroom sink to wash dishes but it is nice and spacious.
 I have provided dishes and utensils for your convenience.
 The bathroom is equipped with towels, hand soap and toilet paper so please let me know if anything is running low.

 There is also a washer and dryer in the main house which you may use but the times will need to be coordinated.
 Finally, there is a fantastic hot tub in the back yard.
 If you want to use it, just let me know so we can coordinate moving the dogs and letting you in.

 You will have access to the entire studio apartment with a renovated bathroom; tub and glass sliding door, queen sized bed, dresser, small dinette with two stools, fold out couch and antique closet (it's nice to look at but please don't try to open it) Since you have your own key you can come and go as you like. the main house has a much larger kitchen and large back yard with a grill and hot tub.
 You will not have direct access to those but we can coordinate use if you'd like.
 Also there is a washer and dryer available but again usage will need to be coordinated since you do not have direct access.